 Signal Flare or Whistle

 Hopefully, you never get trapped, but if you do, you need a way to show your location.
 A signal flare or a whistle gives firefighters and emergency personnel a way to locate and save you.
-Store these items with hopes you will never need them.
+Store these items in strategic places such as your barn, in caches in the woods, with hopes you will never need them.

 You will want to have several garden hoses on hand.
 Hook them up to your external spouts to use to defend your home from the wildfire.
 Since you might have more than one spout or have a lot of property, you need several hoses.